NHSDigital/electronic-prescription-service-get-secrets/README.md

 #### Linting and testing

 - `lint` runs lint for all code
-- `lint-node` runs lint for node code
+- `lint-go` runs lint for go code
-- `lint-cloudformation` runs lint for cloudformation templates
-- `lint-samtemplates` runs lint for SAM templates
-- `test` runs unit tests for all code

 #### Compiling

 - `compile` compiles all code
-- `compile-node` runs tsc to compile typescript code
+- `compile-go` runs build.sh to compile go code

 #### Check licenses